I'm A Celebrity tonight: Tony Bellew tells Fred Sirieix to 'chill out' as tempers flare over who's doing Bushtucker Trial

-Tonight on I’m A Celebrity (December 4), Fred Sirieix absolutely insisted on doing the Bushtucker Trial.
+Last night on I’m A Celebrity (December 4), Fred Sirieix raised eyebrows as he absolutely insisted on doing the Bushtucker Trial – so will the row with Tony Bellew escalate tonight?

 Reading a jungle laminate to everyone, Sam Thompson explained: “Hello everyone, I have a note.
 Today’s Trial is called the Celebrity Distressing Rooms.
 It is up to you to decide which celebrity takes part.
 One by one each celebrity should say if they want to do the Trial and why.
 Once everybody has spoken you can make the decision as a group, good luck.”